10 firearms training drills for off-duty carry

 The following training drills for off-duty carry – which are also appropriate for all non-uniformed assignments – are culled from numerous firearm instructors.
 They all instruct (or own) professional schools and have been range masters at their respective agencies.
 These professionals include John Marrs of Spartan Training Resources (using concepts learned from Ron Avery and Ken Nelson) and Dan Gray and Gene Whisenand of Trident Firearms Academy, as well as Vince Bizzini of Valley Defense Consulting and others.
 Their combined experience is more than 120 years of patrol and firearms, plus a little military service.

 For all of these drills, use adequate safety staff and safety measures, understand the drill, and do dry runs long before attempting the training.
-You will note that most of these drills do not have a high ammo count, and with each one you can work on fundamental skills and abilities which can help you win an off-duty or non-uniform deadly encounter.
+You will note that most of these drills do not have a high ammo count, and with each one you can work on fundamental skills and abilities that can help you win an off-duty or non-uniform deadly encounter.

 1. Practice language skills